 Mr. Horner has taught in District 203 in Naperville for his entire career.
 He has a bachelor’s degree in elementary education and a double master’s degree in curriculum and instruction and differentiated instruction.
 He currently teaches in the district’s Project Idea Plus program for gifted students.
 Mr. Horner is a National Board Certified Teacher, a multiple nominee for the “Disney Teaching Award”, a multiple nominee and winner of the “Office Max Teacher Innovator Award”, a multiple nominee for the “Those Who Excel” program, a nominee for the Golden Apple Award, a winner of the district’s “Mission Maker” award, and has been recognized multiple times at the yearly District 203 “Excellence in Education” banquet where the top graduating seniors can invite one teacher who has had the greatest impact on their education since kindergarten.
 In addition, he has spoken at national conferences and universities on the development of student thinking, the Habits of Mind, and giftedness.
 Mr. Horner is recognized as an international ambassador for the Habits of Mind by the Institute for the Habits of Mind.

-Mr. Horner’s interests include soccer, poetry, piano, grilling out, and eating Spaghettios and sushi whenever he gets the chance and is basically known far and wide as having the worst diet in the history of the world.
+Mr. Horner’s interests include soccer, poetry, piano, grilling out, eating Spaghettios and sushi whenever he gets the chance, and is basically known far and wide as having the worst diet in the history of the world.

 Ms. Atseff received her initial teaching degree from Indiana University in Bloomington, Indiana where she played defensive sweeper on the Women’s Division I Soccer Team.
 She obtained her master’s degree in Reading and Literacy from Benedictine University; as well as several middle school endorsements later on in her teaching career.